SneeringWings52/SubText/README.md

 ## Getting Started
 Download All Associated: All the files can be found in this git repository.
-Run the Game: Find the cs1op-cw1.bat file and double-click.
+Run the Game: Find the SubText Shortcut (links directly to cs1op-cw1 batch file), which can be moved as well, and double-click.
 Choose CLI or GUI: Decide between a simpler Command Line Interface or the more complex GUI.
 Explore and Play: Whichever way you decide, the controls are the same.
 Look below for controls.